Document Bank of Virginia

 Nova Britannia 1609.jpg

-By the 17th century, England was becoming a leader in the intercontinental trade of goods.
-Wealthy merchants created joint-stock companies which would promote exploration and increase trade routes.
-Investors in these companies pooled their resources…
+By the seventeenth century, England was becoming a leader in the intercontinental trade of goods.
+Wealthy merchants created joint-stock companies which promoted exploration and increased trade routes.
+Investors in these companies pooled their…

 Lord De La Warr_02_0389_02.jpg